-Cuscal holds an equitable mortgage charge over all of the assets of the credit union as security against loan and overdraft amounts drawn under the facility arrangements.
-The facility agreement requires that the credit union maintain liquid investments with Cuscal to the value of 120% of the overdraft facility.
+Cuscal holds two term deposits as security against overdraft amounts drawn under the facility arrangement.
+The facility agreement requires the credit union to maintain a liquid investment with Cuscal equal to the value of the overdraft facility.

-31. CONTINGENT LIABILITIES
+31. Contingent Liabilities